Sat.

 All exemptions must be approved by the Chair of the Lacrosse Canada Equipment Review Committee as per the Exemption Approval Process outlined below.
 The deadline to submit an exemption form for approval is annually on May 31.
 The decision made cannot be appealed.

-1. Download a Request for Goalkeeper Equipment Exemption Form from the Lacrosse Canada website (below), fill it out and submit it, along with photos of the goalkeeper in question as described in the “How to measure goaltender height” below, to the local association or club president.
+1. Download a Goalkeeper Equipment Exemption Form from the Lacrosse Canada website (below), fill it out and submit it, along with photos of the goalkeeper in question as described in the “How to measure goaltender height” below, to the local association or club president.

 2. The local association or club president signs the form and forwards it to the Member Association (MA).